 After profiling the items, users are also profiled by collecting the items liked and not liked in the past.
 Users' profiles are typically used then to infer a model of users' interests able to give a score for each pair of user and new item.
 Recent content-based recommender systems use machine learning to rank techniques to train such models using the harvested preference data [MKP03].
 Apart from the limited content analysis problem, another well known shortcoming of content-based systems is the overspecialization.
 Content-based recommenders have no inherent method for finding something unexpected.
 The system suggests items whose scores are high when matched against the user profile, hence the user is going to be recommended items similar to those already rated.
-Because of these shortcomings, it is rare to find a pure content-based.
+Because of these shortcomings, it is rare to find a pure content-based implementation.
+It is more common to use hybrid approaches involving collaborative and content-based.
 The current trend in content-based filtering is to add social information to the items attributes, such as tags, comments, opinion, and social network sharing.
 Social tagging systems are the most popular because they allow users to annotate online resources with arbitrary labels, which produces rich information space filtering techniques.